by Sean Burns, November 2011

 New Labor History’s emphasis on workers’ identity, workers’ culture, and workers’ struggles emerged as a response to the limitations of the “Wisconsin School” or “Commons School” of labor history.
 In the first half of the twentieth century, labor studies was practiced as a subset of economics, and the leading proponent was Professor John R. Commons at University of Wisconsin-Madison.
 Recall that Green’s favorite professors at UC Berkeley, Paul Taylor and Ira Cross, identified with the Wisconsin school.
 The school focused on labor’s institutional history through studies of unions, union leadership, and major labor strikes.
 These studies looked favorably upon trade unionism in so far as they saw it as a stabilizing factor for capitalism’s continuation.
 Whereas Wobblies and Marxists had long seen inherent antagonism in the worker/employer relationship, the Wisconsin School believed in the possibility of a broad worker/employer consensus.
 Their labor scholarship reflected this political commitment.

 By the late 1950s and early 1960s, a number of young U.S. based scholars, the best known of which are Herbert Gutman and David Montgomery, began developing different approaches to labor history.
 Deeply influenced by E.P.
 Thompson, Christopher Hill and other British Marxist Historians, these scholars took up labor studies from the disciplinary perspective of social history, using the analytical tools of historians.
 In itself, this was a generative break from the questions and methods of economic history.
-Their early work moved the core concerns of the field away from institutional labor history toward working class history –- a shift reflective of how their radical readings of capitalism differed from the liberal views of the Wisconsin School.(7) A generation of student activists from the New Left poured into graduate schools in the late 1960s and early 1970s further propelling this scholarly interest in uncovering workers’ struggles and cultures.
+Their early work moved the core concerns of the field away from institutional labor history toward working class history—a shift reflective of how their radical readings of capitalism differed from the liberal views of the Wisconsin School.(7) A generation of student activists from the New Left poured into graduate schools in the late 1960s and early 1970s further propelling this scholarly interest in uncovering workers’ struggles and cultures.
 Often emerging from passionate engagement in the Civil Rights, anti-Vietnam War, and women’s movements, these students developed new perspectives on the working class, the development of oppositional cultures, and the dynamics of social change.

-congeals around, and emanates from places and identities unmapped and undetermined by economic modes and relations of production.
+Central to these shifts was an expanded conception of where one could find “the worker” and, by extension, an expanded conception of what kinds of social-historical materials could be looked at to illuminate worker identity, culture, consciousness, and struggle.
+In this respect, “history from below” posed challenges to both Marxist and liberal assumptions about the working class.
+New Labor Historians saw that politics dwells in, congeals around, and emanates from places and identities unmapped and undetermined by economic modes and relations of production.
 Transcripts of union meetings might still be significant, but they were no longer sufficient.
 The politics of the everyday, to use a popular and revealing phrase, started to become an important historical concern.

 It is no wonder that New Labor History began to draw heavily from folklore studies.
 With their long history of ethnographic fieldwork, folklorists have been the people most meticulously documenting the speech, rituals, songs, jokes, fashions, and visual art of people living their everyday lives in their everyday contexts at work, at home, and in public.
 Yet, despite the centrality of folklife to the intellectual and political vision of “history from below,” folklorists themselves have been inadequately recognized in the commonly circulated origin stories of New Labor History.
 The absence of Archie Green from standard historiographies of New Labor History is a case in point.(8) In 1965, when Green encouraged labor historians to look beyond the parameters of the work place and examine the fuller cultural life of workers, he had not yet heard of E.P.
 Thompson, Herbert Gutman, or David Montgomery.
-It is in the next ten years that these historians’ writings would become widely available and influential –- the same years that Only a Miner began to circulate.(9) Interestingly, Green’s book was never reviewed by any labor history journal.
+It is in the next ten years that these historians’ writings would become widely available and influential—the same years that Only a Miner began to circulate.(9) Interestingly, Green’s book was never reviewed by any labor history journal.
 It was not even mentioned in the United Mine Workers periodical.
 Yet it almost immediately became a revered, founding document for the nascent field of Appalachian Studies.(10)

 My point is not just that we should add one more name to the list of founding (white) fathers of New Labor History.
-More fundamental than that I wish to bring attention to how the epistemological and methodological transformation of “history from below” –- a transformation born of complex, far reaching, and often revolutionary social forces -- has over time been reduced and disciplined into a short list of a handful of writers within the academy -- however amazing their research.
+More fundamental than that I wish to bring attention to how the epistemological and methodological transformation of “history from below”—a transformation born of complex, far reaching, and often revolutionary social forces—has over time been reduced and disciplined into a short list of a handful of writers within the academy—however amazing their research.
 Remembering other influential tributaries in the origin story of New Labor History can make a difference for how we understand labor history’s current horizon of concerns and their political consequences.
 Bringing Green and others into historical view is less about altering the past and more about rejuvenating and decalcifying current historical work.

 As Robin D.G.
 Kelley’s Race Rebels makes clear, black historians W.E.B.
 Du Bois and C.L.R.
 James have also been insufficiently recognized as paramount to making the analytic, interdisciplinary connections through which New Labor History found life.
 Kelley helps us see, for example, how their absence might account for the overly white and Eurocentric focus of the first wave of New Labor Historians.(11) Similarly, David Roediger highlights how essential the work of George Rawick and Alexander Saxton should be to how we view the originating forces turning labor history toward workers’ culture.(12) Rawick drew from African-American slave studies and Saxton, Roediger noted, wrote many novels before embarking on his landmark The Rise and Fall of the White Republic.(13) Rethinking New Labor History should be done in light of all these intellectuals, not just Green.